 Alternatively, check out the street food scene in your town.
 Is there a world cuisine you’ve never tried or a street vendor selling a local speciality you’ve never bought from?
 Give it a try!

 23. Book a Staycation

 “Staycationing” close to home is another way to support your local economy while being a tourist in your own town.
 Is there a highly-rated local hotel or guesthouse?
-What about a quirky AirBNB or a fabulous campsite?
-Now is the best time to try them out for a great experience as a tourist in your own city!
+What about a quirky B&B or a fabulous campsite?

 If you’re ready to be a tourist in your hometown, grab your favourite holiday clothes, leave your day-to-day cares behind and have fun!